Canon G1 X versus Canon G1 X Mark III

 - More modern: Reflects 5 years and 9 months of technical progress since the G1X launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the G1X Mark III is the clear winner of the contest (12 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the G1X Mark III is the clear winner of the contest (12 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the G1X and the G1X Mark III in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is where reviews by experts come in.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Canon G1 X Mark III«||Rec||79/100||4.5/5||-||4.5/5||Oct 2017||1,299|